Arashage/Overseer/README.md

 How to run
 ===================
 **Require:**
-: Maven

-: Deployment tool such as Tomcat
+: Git, Maven, Deployment tool such as Tomcat

 1. Clone project to your workspace